eiimage/eiimage/COMPILE.md

 You will need to run this command (without `--init`) each time you want to update the submodule to the last revision

 ## Libraries
-INSAimage is compiled against some dependencies, you have to check all these dependencies have been installed on your environment.
+ImageINSA is compiled against some dependencies, you have to check all these dependencies have been installed on your environment.

 ### Qt 5
 #### Windows